oasp/oasp4js/README.md

 ```

 <a name="howToChangeTomcatsPortInConfigJson"></a>
-**Hint about how to configure a different Tomcat's port to be used on the client side:** If you did not want to change the Tomcat's port to 8081 as [described here](#changeTomcatsPortInServerXml), then you have to change the default port which is configured in the client part of the application, in the '<oasp_dir>\oasp4js\config.json' file.
-You have to set the correct port number in the following line of the aforementioned configuration file (replace '8888' with the port number which you configured for your Tomcat):
+_**Hint about how to configure a different Tomcat's port to be used on the client side:** If you did not want to change the Tomcat's port to 8081 as [described here](#changeTomcatsPortInServerXml), then you have to change the default port which is configured in the client part of the application, in the `<oasp_dir>\oasp4js\config.json` file.
+You have to set the correct port number in the following line of the aforementioned configuration file (replace '8888' with the port number which you configured for your Tomcat):_

 ```
 "proxy": "http://localhost:8888",